-&lt;sup>20 The unusual situation where the selling-side is monopolized while the buying-side is monopsonized is referred to as "bilateral monopoly."
+16 The unusual situation where the selling-side is monopolized while the buying-side is monopsonized is referred to as "bilateral monopoly."
 In that context, the outcome is indeterminate, with price depending on the respective bargaining abilities of the buyer and the seller.
-This indeterminate outcome is typically better for consumers than either pure monopoly or pure monopsony.
-See PINDYCK & RUBINFELD, MICROECONOMICS, supra note 18, at 380; Jacobson & Dorman, Joint Purchasing, supra note 6, at 19.
+This inderterminate outcome is typically better for consumers than either pure monopoly or pure monopsony.
+See PINDYCK & RUBINFELD, MICROECONOMICS, supra note 14, at 380; Jacobson & Dorman, Joint Purchasing, supra note 5, at 19.